Bryanlim706/Bryan-Lim-Main/task_and_goal_manager/README.md

 #### CS50x Final Project Author: Bryan Lim
 #### Description:
 ##### Overview:
-For my CS50x final project, I coded a simple Task and Goal Manager web application.
+For my CS50x final project, I coded a simple full-stack Task and Goal Manager web application.
 The aim of this application is to help users record and organise day-to-day tasks, as well as systematically track long-term goals.
 This application uses Python, Javascript, CSS, HTML, Flask, SQLite3, and Jinja2.

 ##### What each file contains and does:
 My project consists of a "static" directory, a "flask_session" directory, a "templates" directory, an app.py file, and a few miscellaneous files.